TDA/fxa-content-server/docs/client-metrics.md

 #### signup
 * tooltip.mailcheck-suggested - an email address correction was suggested
 * tooltip.mailcheck-used - an email address correction was chosen by the user
-* tooltip.mailcheck-dismissed - an email address correction tooltip was dismissed without the selection being made.
+* tooltip.mailcheck-dismissed - an email address correction tooltip was dismissed without the selection being made
 * signup.checkbox.change.show-password.checked - password is shown
 * signup.checkbox.change.show-password.unchecked - password is hidden
 * signup.password.visible - password is shown